-I suggest that the history of Imperial Russia on the one hand and authoritarian personality traits of the Russian peasantry mentioned in the second chapter should result in the emphasis on the ideas of defense against external threats.
-Also, in view of Putin's aggressive behavior on the international arena he must legitimate his actions in front of his own people, that is why defense issues should be of high importance to him.
+In view of Putin's aggressive behavior on the international arena I suggest that he must legitimate his actions in front of his own people, that is why defence issues should be of high importance to him.

 I add qualitative analysis to further illustrate the difference in legitimation strategies between Kazakh and Russian presidents.
 In addition, within my study I investigate how legitimacy claims change over time.